How to Arrange Hospice

 Primary Care Provider

 The primary care provider is usually a nurse practitioner who monitors the patient and coordinates care with the Medical Director.
-The nurse will establish a routine of scheduled visits and provide all the skilled nursing care required to mange symptoms and control pain.
+The nurse will establish a routine of scheduled visits and provide all the skilled nursing care required to manage symptoms and control pain.
 A hospice nurse will be available 24 hours a day to respond to situations which need immediate attention.

 Hospice care is coordinated by a social worker, including arranging respite care and other short-term in-patient stays.
 Social workers will also help families access other services and agencies in the community as needed.